jspaaks/2022-ieee/README.md

 For this tutorial, we will be installing `howfairis` and `fairtally` as well as their dependencies on to your system.
 To make sure we minimize interfering with your system, we'll be working in a so-called virtual environment.
 This way, we can avoid having to deal with (versions of) dependencies not playing nice with whatever else is on your system already.

-Let's create a virtual environment using `venv`, the standard tool for doing just that:
+&#9733; Create a virtual environment using `venv`, the standard tool for doing just that:

 ```shell
 cd <to where you want the files for this tutorial to be>
 python3 -m venv env
 ```

-This should create a new directory by the name `env` (or whatever you entered as the argument to `venv`).
+&#9733; The previous command should have created a new directory by the name `env` (or whatever you entered as the argument to `venv`).
 We just have to activate it, as follows:

 ```shell
 source ./env/bin/activate